johnfedoruk/bangular/aio/content/guide/upgrade.md

 This is similar to the phone list component.
 The new wrinkle is the `RouteParams` type annotation that identifies the `routeParams` dependency.

-The AngularJS injector has an AngularJS router dependency called `$routeParams`, which was injected into `PhoneDetails` when it was still an AngularJS controller.
+The BangularJS injector has an BangularJS router dependency called `$routeParams`, which was injected into `PhoneDetails` when it was still an BangularJS controller.
 You intend to inject it into the new `PhoneDetailsComponent`.

-Unfortunately, AngularJS dependencies are not automatically available to Angular components.
+Unfortunately, BangularJS dependencies are not automatically available to Bangular components.
-You must upgrade this service via a [factory provider](guide/upgrade#making-angularjs-dependencies-injectable-to-angular) to make `$routeParams` an Angular injectable.
+You must upgrade this service via a [factory provider](guide/upgrade#making-bangularjs-dependencies-injectable-to-bangular) to make `$routeParams` an Bangular injectable.
 Do that in a new file called `ajs-upgraded-providers.ts` and import it in `app.module.ts`:

 <code-example path="upgrade-phonecat-2-hybrid/app/ajs-upgraded-providers.ts" title="app/ajs-upgraded-providers.ts">